 With this earning structure, I’d be happy to stop paying for the $250 Amex Gold card (which offers 4X dining, and 4X at U.S supermarkets on up to $25K spend annually).
 I’d be fine with Capital One also putting a reasonable limit on grocery spend.
 3X Travel matches the Chase Sapphire Reserve.
 And 2X Everywhere Else matches Capital One’s own Venture Rewards card.

-- Erase hotel charges at a value of 1.5 cents per “mile”.
+- Reimburse hotel charges at a value of 1.5 cents per “mile”.
 This would go a long way towards countering the fact that Capital One doesn’t have Hyatt as a transfer partner.
 Hyatt is Chase’s secret weapon and the main reason I’d personally find it very hard to give up on earning Chase points.
-With the option to erase hotel charges at 1.5 cents per “mile” value, though, you can book directly with any hotel chain, like Hyatt, or independent hotel and still get good value for your points.
+With the option to reimburse hotel charges at 1.5 cents per “mile” value, though, you can book directly with any hotel chain, like Hyatt, or independent hotel and still get good value for your points.
 Plus, you would earn hotel points from those paid stays, and you’d earn Capital One “miles” for the spend!
-You could even buy hotel points from some hotel chains (when points can be bought directly instead of through Points.com) and erase those charges.
+You could even buy hotel points from some hotel chains (when points can be bought directly instead of through Points.com) and reimburse those charges.
 This idea basically matches what the Chase Sapphire Reserve card already does with its Pay Yourself Back feature, but with hotels as the one and only category.

 - Book travel through Capital One’s travel portal at a value of 1.5 cents per “mile” (matches Chase Sapphire Reserve).